techidaily/site-voice-adjusting/source/_posts/in-2024-7-best-voice-editing-apps-for-android-users.md

 ### Steps on Using AudioTrimmer

-1. Click and navigate to AudioTrimmer's [online audio removal tool](https://audiotrimmer.com/)to get started.
+1. Click and navigate to AudioTrimmer's [online audio removal tool](https://audiotrimmer.com/) to get started.
 2. Choose an audio file from your device.
 3. On the next screen, click the ****Mode**button and put the tool into "Remove" mode.
 4. Click and drag the slider handles to select the unwanted part of the audio that you want to delete.